-As at 30 June 2021, all cash and cash equivalents were held by either Bankwest and ANZ Bank, both with an A (Standard and Poor's) credit rating.
+As at 30 June 2022, all cash and cash equivalents were held by either Bankwest and ANZ Bank, both with an A (Standard and Poor's) credit rating.
 In relation to trade receivables, management assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
+There are no concentrations of credit risk.